kbroman/hipsteR/index.md

 ### Various

-I just searched through the `NEWS` files (mentioned above) and wrote down functions that were realatively new to me.
+I just searched through the `NEWS` files (mentioned above) and wrote down some of the functions that were new since 2002.

 `which.min`, `which.max`